kensanata/spellcasters/Hadrael.md

 to magically enhance larger trees, turning them into majestic towers, able to carry the weight of a large and beautiful tree house, or it can be used to grow trees into magical wooden river barges, or similar wooden structures.
-When dispelled, the material looses its magical hardiness but doesn't immediately turn to dust.
-The thorns loose their sting, the wood looses its fire resistance, its imperviousness to salt water.
+When dispelled, the material loses its magical hardiness but doesn't immediately turn to dust.
+The thorns lose their sting, the wood loses its fire resistance, its imperviousness to salt water.

 **Shape change** (4) allows the transformation into a different